plewis/plewis.github.io/phylogenetics/papers.md

 Kolaczkowski, B., and J. W. Thornton.
 2004.
 Performance of maximum parsimony and likelihood phylogenetics when evolution is heterogeneous.
 Nature 431:980-984.

 Kolaczkowski, B., and J. W. Thornton.
 2008.
 [A mixed branch length model of heterotachy improves phylogenetic accuracy.](https://doi.org/10.1093/molbev/msn042) Molecular Biology and Evolution 25:1054–1066. (mixture of edge length sets heterotachy model)

-Lartillot, N., and Philippe, H. 2004.
-A Bayesian mixture model for across-site heterogeneities in the amino-acid replacement process.
-Molecular Biology and Evolution, 21:1095–1109.
-(DP mixture model for amino acid spectra)

 Le, S. Q., and Gascuel, O. 2008.
 An improved general amino acid replacement matrix.
 Molecular Biology and Evolution, 25(7):1307-1320.
 (LG amino acid model)